WebSpellChecker/api-gateway-demo/README.md

 python main.py --customerid <your_customer_id>
 ```

-After launching the application should be running and available under http://127.0.0.1:5000/

 ### Running demo for WebSpellChecker on-premise version

 To run demo for WebSpellChecker on-premise version launch the application specifying path to your WebSpellChecker service endpoint: